funkwerk/libidle/README.md

 Keep in mind that **any enable call must be paired with a matching disable call, in stack order**.

+### Important Warning!
+Be exceedingly careful when combining forced idle with condition waits - doing so can break the idleness logic!

 ## Details
 ### Implementing Condition Variables with Semaphores